chilucdiep/component-library/README.md

 # About

 A small library with various components.
-As I am currently working full-time with Angular, this was a way for me to refresh my React skills while applying the JavaScript/TypeScript and clean/readable code practices I learned in the past months
+As I am currently working full-time with Angular, this was a way for me to refresh my React skills while applying the JavaScript/TypeScript and clean/readable code practices I learned in the past months.

 # Table of Contents